How to print on fabric: The right techniques for fabric printing

 People make most canvases out of polyester or cotton, or a mix of both.

 There are several different processes.
 The most common methods are sublimation (thermal paper) and inkjet printing.
-Laser printed fabric is also popular, but it lacks the clarity and definition you get from the other methods.
+Fabric printed on a laser printer is also popular, but it lacks the clarity and definition you get from the other methods.

-Linen textiles and linen blends, both medium and heavy weight, offer stunning fabric quality for use on a printer.
+Linen textiles and linen blends, both mediumweight and heavy weight, offer stunning fabric quality for use on a printer.

-We choose linen fabric for a number of different products, including upholstery, handbags and other accessories, quilts and clothing.
+We choose linen fabric printing for many different products, including upholstery, handbags and other accessories, quilts and clothing.

 Here’s an interesting fact: because of linen’s structure, some of the fibres come loose during printing, leaving a white or beige mark.
 But that adds to the item’s beauty.